Rang3l2/HTB-Walkthroughs/Easy-Blue.md

 Nmap done: 1 IP address (1 host up) scanned in 72.51 seconds
 ```

-The tester researched the OS version, which was shown in the nmap scan, and found that this version of windows is vulnerable to the eternalblue exploit that allows RCE on a vulnerable host.
+The tester researched the OS version, which was shown in the nmap scan, and found that this version of windows is vulnerable to the eternalblue exploit which allows RCE on a vulnerable host.
 The tester used the metasploit module "ms17_010_eternalblue" to exploit this vulnerablility.

 ```
 [msf](Jobs:0 Agents:0) exploit(windows/smb/ms17_010_eternalblue) >> options